Weber State University's rich history extends from the late nineteenth century to today.

 Weber State College awarded its first baccalaureate degree in 1964.
 In 1991, the college became Weber State University, appropriately symbolizing its role as Utah’s first comprehensive regional university that also retains a community college mission.

-The story of how Weber State University chose its mascot is surrounded in a bit of mystery.
+The story of how Weber State University chose its mascot is a bit of mystery.

 There was never an official declaration naming the wildcat as the school's mascot, and prior to the mid-1920s, there was never a documented reference to the Weber Wildcats.